b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ```

 As expected, the first two lines give the same results (since they both use the
 same adjustment method).
-The third line, and a different method, gives a
+The third line, and a different method, produces a
 different result/interpretation.

 A word of caution, you shouldn't just apply 10
 different methods on the obtained p-values and choose the one that produces the
 greatest number of significant differences.
 Instead you should choose a
 correction method a priori (up front, in advance) and stick to it later (make
 the final decision of which group(s) differ based on the adjusted p-values).
+Therefore it takes some consideration to choose the multiplicity correction
+well.

 OK, enough of theory, time for some practice.
 Whenever you're ready click the
 right arrow to go to the exercises for this chapter.